CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 ### 🃏 Installing Jest

-Our first step will be to figure out how to install the Jest package on our machine.
+Our next step will be to figure out how to install the Jest package on our machine.

 We can find out more about the Jest framework from the [documentation online](https://jestjs.io/docs/getting-started).